rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

 - Review the three summary bullets and solution from Researcher
 - React to its recommendation — do you agree, or would you choose differently?
 - Capture **two or three final approach options**, marking the one you’ll carry forward

-> **Tip:** If your chosen solution could evolve into an agent, the <a href="https://aka.ms/2025jul-agentideation-engage" target="_blank">Copilot Agent Ideation Partner</a> can help you shape that idea.

 ---